Eluinhost/TeamspeakAuth/docs/CONFIGURATION.md

       minecraft:
         host: localhost             # The address to listen on for the fake server
         port: 35879                 # The port to listen on for the fake server
-        motd: "§eAuth Server"       # The MOTD to display on the server list
+        description: "§eAuth Server"    # The MOTD to display on the server list

     #  Ignore everything below here unless you know what you are doing, things WILL break otherwise #